 - Debian desktop environment let you install, or not, a desktop.
 The desktop environment installation can be done later on, or never, and it is not indispensable, for example on a server.
-But if you are a beginner, a graphical interface will be easier to master. - In this example, the Gnome environment is used.
-Please note that you can install several of them: they will be available from the session manager. - web server includes a preselection of packages dedicated to Web servers. - print server includes a preselection of packages dedicated to Print servers. - SSH server allows you to activate the ssh protocol, and computer remote control.
+But if you are a beginner, a graphical interface will be easier to master.
+In this example, the Gnome environment is used.
+Please note that you can install several of them: they will be available from the session manager. - web server includes a preselection of packages dedicated to Web servers. - SSH server allows you to activate the ssh protocol, and computer remote control.
 Warning!
 Enabling the SSH service might create a security breach if it is not correctly configured.
 For experienced users only. - standard system utilities includes a collection of applications to manage your operating system.